alvsanand/apify-your-infra-with-crossplane/docs/working-with-it.md

 Now, we are going to create a Bucket and test that is working.

-- Create the MR for the bucket:
+- Create the MR for the bucket.

     ```bash
     cat <<EOF | kubectl apply -f -
     apiVersion: s3.aws.crossplane.io/v1beta1